keikai/doc/dev-ref/book_model/Dynamic_Array_Formulas_and_Spill.md

 (the ones entered with Ctrl+Shift+Enter).
 The distinction matters when you query the model, so it has [its own section](#dynamic-array-spill-vs-legacy-cse-arrays) below.

-Dynamic-array evaluation is provided by the Rust engine (`axyra-sheets`).
-On a non-engine backend the dynamic-array query methods described here return their neutral defaults (`false` / `null` / empty list).

 # Entering a spill formula